Amsterdam/dso-api/dev-docs/source/dynamic_models.rst

 ==============

 The DSO-API uses dynamically generated models, which are constructed from JSON schema definitions.
-The central function to construct models is :func:`~schematools.contrib.django.factories.model_factory`.
+The central function to construct models is :func:`~schematools.contrib.django.factories.DjangoModelFactory.build_model`.
 It builds a Django model based on the imported schema data.

 .. graphviz::